DaliGabriel/UrlSave/README.md

-# Simple crud app using php, mysql and tailwind for styles
+# Simple crud app using php, mysql and tailwind for styles.